appsemble/appsemble/CONTRIBUTING.md

 ### blocks

 Each subdirectory in *blocks/* defines an Appsemble block.
-Each block consists of a *block.json*, which defines some metadata about the block, a *src/* directory, which holds the source code of the block, and a *dist/* directory, which holds the output of a build of the block.
+Each block consists of a *package.json*, which defines some metadata about the block, a *src/* directory, which holds the source code of the block, and a *dist/* directory, which holds the output of a build of the block.

 Simple blocks are written in vanilla JavaScript.
 However, if a block gets more complex, React is used.
 In this case the same directory is used as for the top level *[src/](#src)* directory.

+### packages

+The packages directory contains any reusable packages.
+These packages may or may not eventually be extracted into their own project.

 ### src